-Nordgren and colleagues [24] provided smokers with bogus feedback, following a cognitive task, leading them to believe they had either high or low levels of ‘impulse-control’; the authors report that those led to believe they possessed high impulse control were significantly more likely to smoke (notably this finding was actually non-significant, p=.06).
-However, Jones et al [25] led social drinkers to believe that they had either high or low levels of restraint prior to an ad lib alcohol consumption session.
+Nordgren and colleagues [24]] provided smokers with bogus feedback, following a cognitive task, leading them to believe they had either high or low levels of ‘impulse-control’; the authors report that those led to believe they possessed high impulse control were significantly more likely to smoke (notably this finding was actually non-significant, p=.06).
+However, Jones et al [[25]] led social drinkers to believe that they had either high or low levels of restraint prior to an ad lib alcohol consumption session.
 More alcohol was consumed by participants led to believe that their ability to control their behaviour was high.
 Problematically, neither of the aforementioned studies contained an average control group (i.e. a group told that their ability to control their behaviour was average) so it is unclear whether group differences in substance use were the product of the belief that ability to control behaviour was high or low.

 Taken together, evidence suggests that manipulating beliefs about the ability to self-regulate is likely to influence ad lib alcohol consumption.
 It also suggests that the alcohol priming effect and alcohol-induced inhibitory control impairments are, at least in part, the product of the belief that alcohol has been consumed and will impair self-regulation.
 The present research aims to assess the hypothesis that the alcohol priming effect, and alcohol-induced impairments of inhibitory control, is influenced by the belief that alcohol can impair behavioural control.

 Two studies were conducted; both consisted of two experimental sessions with participants receiving a priming dose of alcohol (.5g/kg) in one session and a placebo in the other.
 In both studies participants completed measures of craving and subjective intoxication at three time points (baseline, post-drink, and end of session), a measure of inhibitory control following the priming drink (stop signal task; SST), and a bogus taste task at the end of each session.
 In the first study participants were told that their performance on the SST was indicative of their ability to control their behaviour following alcohol.
-They were provided with bogus feedback following the task and were led to believe that they had high or average self-control similar to previous work [24, 25].
+They were provided with bogus feedback following the task and were led to believe that they had high or average self-control similar to previous work [24, 25]].
 An ‘average-control’ condition was used so that the direction of the effect of high self-control beliefs could be properly elucidated.

 In the second study, rather than implying that alcohol may lead to impaired self-regulation following alcohol (as with study 1), participants were explicitly told that consuming a small dose of alcohol reduces the urge to drink (experimental condition) or were provided with a neutral control message.
-Given that alcohol-related cues may impair inhibitory control and increase craving [26] and bar-like environments may increase ad lib drinking [27, 28] we conducted both studies in a semi-naturalistic bar laboratory.
+Given that alcohol-related cues may impair inhibitory control and increase craving [26]] and bar-like environments may increase ad lib drinking [27, 28]] we conducted both studies in a semi-naturalistic bar laboratory.